Gabrielle Solis: Season 5

-Five years after the events in season four, Gabrielle is not as beautiful, Carlos is still blind, and they are now raising two disobedient daughters, Juanita (Madison De La Garza) and Celia (Daniella Baltodano).
+Five years after the events in season four, Gabrielle has let her looks go, Carlos is still blind, and they are now raising two disobedient daughters, Juanita (Madison De La Garza) and Celia (Daniella Baltodano).
 The family struggles financially, forcing Carlos to take a job as a masseur at a local country club, which further alienates them from high society.
 One of Carlos' elderly and wealthy clients, Virginia Hildebrand (Frances Conroy), offers him a job as her personal masseur.
-Virginia becomes close with the Solises.
+Virginia becomes close with the Solis's.
 Initially, Gabrielle does not mind, as she enjoys the luxuries Virginia provides for them; however, she starts to feel uncomfortable.
-Virginia revises her will to make the Solises the sole heirs to her estate, but Gabrielle eventually rejects the offer when Virginia tries to make important decisions in Juanita's and Celia's lives.
+Virginia revises her will to make the Solis's the sole heirs to her estate, but Gabrielle eventually rejects the offer when Virginia tries to make important decisions in Juanita's and Celia's lives.
 Later, Carlos regains his sight after having surgery.

 Carlos plans to take a job at the community center to help blind people.
 Tired of struggling, Gabrielle forces Carlos to take a high-salary office job.
 Meanwhile, Gabrielle works to lose weight and return to her model figure.
 When Gabrielle discovers that Carlos' new boss, Bradley Scott (David Starzyk), is cheating on his wife, she promises to remain silent so long as Carlos receives a generous salary bonus.
 Eventually, Bradley's wife, Maria Scott (Ion Overman), finds out about his affair and kills him.
 As a result of Bradley's death, Carlos is promoted.
 Later, Gabrielle hesitantly agrees to take in Carlos' teenage niece, Ana (Maiara Walsh), when her grandmother can no longer care for her.
 Gabrielle attempts to foster a positive relationship with Ana; however, she soon sees how entitled and manipulative Ana is.